Get insider access

 2. Best Budget 58-Inch TV

 The Samsung UN58CU7000FXZA is the best budget TV we've tested in a 58-inch size.
-It's a lower-end TV than the Samsung Q60/Q60B QLED.
+It's a lower-end TV than the Samsung Q60/Q60B QLED, despite being released a year later in 2023.
 This model won't have the same picture quality or features, but it's still an okay TV.
 Its SDR peak brightness is mediocre, so it's not bright enough to fight glare in a bright room and is better suited for a moderately lit or dark room.
 It has poor HDR brightness, so highlights don't pop the way they should in HDR content.
 It has a faster response time, especially in bright scenes, so it's good for fast action in sports, movies, and video games.
-The contrast is good, but it lacks a local dimming feature to improve it further, and it also doesn't support DTS 5.1 through ARC, so it's not as good of a home entertainment TV.
+The contrast is good, but the TV lacks a local dimming feature to improve it further.

 It has the 2023 version of Samsung's Tizen OS smart platform, and like on other budget models, it's pared down a bit compared to the version you find on higher-end models.
-However, it's still plenty fast, easy to use, and has an extensive app selection.
+However, it's still plenty fast and easy to use and has an extensive app selection.
 This TV also comes with a recent Samsung remote, which requires batteries and lacks the voice control options of more expensive models.
+It's getting harder to find, so if you need a 60-inch TV for your space and can't find the CU7000, consider the newer and very similar overall Samsung DU7100.

 See our review